scribble-rs/ScribblersPad/README.md

 ### Requirements

 - Git
-- Unity Game Engine 2020.2.0f1 or higher
+- Unity Game Engine 2020.2.6f1 or newer

 ### Steps

 - Fork or rebase from this repository.
 - Make your changes.
 - Create a new pull request.

+For more information visit the "[Getting started](https://github.com/scribble-rs/ScribblersPad/wiki/Getting-started)" page.